Who can apply?

 - Participate in conferences, brokerage events organised by the different networks like the National Contact Points or the EEN.

-- If you want to find experienced partners, who already have ongoing projects, or if you want to browse in the database of registered organisations, visit the Partner Search page of the Participant Portal.
+- If you want to find experienced partners, who already have ongoing projects, or if you want to browse in the database of registered organisations, visit the Partner Search page of the Funding & Tenders Portal.
 You can search by keyword/geographical area/funding type, etc. Search results include complete organisation profiles with lists of funded projects and the possibility to contact representatives.

-- If you have selected your area of interest via the Topic search, you may publish your offer/interest for one or more of the open/forthcoming topics of a call on the Participant Portal.
-All your published offers/interests will be visible on your organisation`s page too.
+- If you have selected your area of interest via the Topic search, you may publish your offer/interest for one or more of the open/forthcoming topics of a call on the Funding & Tenders Portal.
+All your published offers/interests will be visible on your organisation's page too.

 Idealist Partner Search